-If you are at the outset of a child custody case one of the key factors that will go into the evaluation as to what type of custody you should have of your child is your ability to care for and provide a stable environment for your child.
+If you are at the outset of a child custody case, one of the key factors that will evaluate what type of custody you should have of your child is your ability to care for and provide a stable environment for your child.
 To evaluate you in this way, a judge will look back at your parenting history to see the extent to which you have had a role in raising your child.
-If, for instance, you have had very little contact with your child in years past it is unlikely that you will be able to become the primary conservator of your child.
+If, for instance, you have had minimal contact with your child in years past, it is unlikely that you will be able to become the primary conservator of your child.

 How will your criminal background be evaluated in a child custody case?

 Who was the victim of your crime?
-If you committed an act of violence against a family member, especially your child, then this would stand almost zero chance of being successful in attempt to successful win primary conservatorship of your child.
-In fact if the crime was committed within two years of your current child custody case you will not even be able to be named a joint managing conservator of your child.
-You will be a possessory conservator of your child which means that your opposing party would be the sole managing conservator.
-You will have fewer rights and duties to your child as well as the possibility of only supervised visitation.
+If you committed an act of violence against a family member, especially your child, then this would stand almost zero chance of being successful in an attempt to win the primary conservatorship of your child successfully.
+In fact, if the crime was committed within two years of your current child custody case, you will not even be able to be named a joint managing conservator of your child.
+You will be a possessory conservator of your child, which means that your opposing party would be the sole managing conservator.
+You will have fewer rights and duties to your child, as well as the possibility of only supervised visitation.

-For any other offense, a court will consider the type of offense as well as how long ago the conviction was.
-If we are talking about a crime from twenty five years ago that does not involve a child, your spouse or theft of some sort it may not even be relevant to the case.
-If you received little or no jail time and if it was a one time only offense and conviction you become more and more able to withstand this conviction and achieve your child custody goals.
+For any other offense, a court will consider the type of offense and how long ago the conviction was.
+If we are talking about a crime from twenty-five years ago, that does not involve a child, your spouse, or theft of some sort, and it may not even be relevant to the case.
+If you received little or no jail time and a one-time-only offense and conviction, you become more and more able to withstand this conviction and achieve your child custody goals.

 Concerns about repeating acts of violence against a child

-The most important take away from the beginning sections of this blog post is in regard to crime against children that involve violence.
-If any past criminal convictions of yours involve violence against children the judge will want to do who the child was, what their relationship to you is and the nature of the crime and conviction.
-Especially if the crime is one that involves your own child I can tell you that limitations on custody and visitation are likely.
+The most important takeaway from this blog post's beginning sections is regarding a crime against children that involve violence.
+If any past criminal convictions of yours involve violence against children, the judge will want to do who the child was, their relationship to you, and the nature of the crime and conviction.
+Especially if the crime involves your own child, I can tell you that limitations on custody and visitation are likely.

 It makes sense that if you have hurt your child before, physically or emotionally, that it would not take much for you to do so again.
-I have seen it happen before that serious crimes committed by a parent against their children have resulted in termination of parental rights.
-Obviously this is an extreme example but it is something to keep in mind.
-If you have any history of these kind of crimes it is not in your best interests to take your case to court.
-If at all possible you should work with your opposing party to settle your case before it can get to a point where a judge is able to weigh in on the subject.
+I have seen it happen before that a parent's serious crime against their children has resulted in the termination of parental rights.
+Obviously, this is an extreme example, but it is something to keep in mind.
+If you have any history of these kinds of crimes, it is not in your best interests to take your case to court.
+If at all possible, you should work with your opposing party to settle your case before it can get to a point where a judge can weigh in on the subject.

 Prior convictions and child custody

-Beyond discussing the type of offense that you had previously committed, a court will want to look seriously at convictions that do not relate to your child or any other child.
-Domestic violence, drug and alcohol abuse rank very highly among those past criminal convictions that can destroy a person’s chances at being named a primary conservator of a child or even a joint managing conservator with standard visitation rights.
-Anger management issues and a propensity to engage in domestic violence are not characteristics that you would want associated with you in a child custody case.
+Beyond discussing the type of offense you had previously committed, a court will want to look seriously at convictions that do not relate to your child or any other child.
+Domestic violence, drug, and alcohol abuse rank very highly among those past criminal convictions that can destroy a person’s chances at being named a primary conservator of a child or even a joint managing conservator with standard visitation rights.
+Anger management issues and a propensity to engage in domestic violence are not characteristics you would want to associate with you in a child custody case.

 The effect of a drug or alcohol conviction on your child custody case